 Why is it important to build employee loyalty?

-When an employee does not feel at ease in a company or lacks motivation, it’s no wonder they start to look for new opportunities elsewhere.
+When an employee lacks motivation, they start to look for new opportunities elsewhere.
 This is more common than it seems, and when it happens repeatedly, it is known as a talent drain.
-This phenomenon occurs when several qualified professionals leave a company to join another, resulting in reduced productivity, economic losses, and less competitiveness.
+This phenomenon occurs when several qualified professionals leave a company to join another, resulting in reduced productivity, economic losses, and can harm a brand’s image.

 Employee loyalty is necessary for any company that hopes to improve its competitiveness and build positive employer branding.
 This does not mean that a company’s turnover rate should always be zero, but that when a significant number of employees leave the company, a domino effect occurs:

-However, we often confuse the meaning of retention and loyalty.
-According to the general definitions in terms of the company-employee relationship, employee retention refers to “the strategies employers use to try to retain the employees in their workforce” or “prevent employee turnover.”
-In contrast, employee loyalty deals with “ensuring that a company’s employees remain loyal to it in different ways.“
+The meaning of retention is often confused with that of loyalty.
+Employee retention refers to “the strategies employers use to try to retain the employees in their workforce” or “prevent employee turnover.”
+In contrast, employee loyalty deals with “ensuring that a company’s employees remain loyal to it in different ways.”
+Loyal employees don’t seek alternative opportunities and feel committed to the success of the organization

 #4 strategies to build employee loyalty

 According to Gartner, the estimated time it takes to fill a job has increased by 18%.
-But that’s only part; about half of the professionals who receive a job offer are considering at least two other offers simultaneously.
+But that’s only part of the problem; about half of the professionals who receive a job offer are considering at least two other offers simultaneously.
 Given this situation, it is more necessary than ever to improve employee experience and build employee loyalty.
 Take a look at some of the steps:

 1. Create a good working environment